If you have any concerns about the safety and well-being of our children then please contact Miss Henderson.

 Keeping Children Safe In Education 2021

-The government issued a new Keeping Children Safe in Education document on the 3rd of September 2018.
+The government issued a new draft Keeping Children Safe in Education document which will be published on the 2nd of September 2019.
 All staff are required to read and show they understand part one of this document.
 Hopton staff will be given the document and will be participating in tasks to show their understanding.
 Hopton’s safeguarding policy is currently being updated to include all the changes from the government document.